 Each semester hour with the grade of D carries one quality point; each semester hour with the grade of C, two quality points; each semester hour with the grade of B, three quality points; and each semester hour with the grade of A, four quality points.
-Grades of F, I, CR, NC, and IP carry no quality points.
+Grades of F and I carry zero quality points and are used to determine the grade point average.
+Grades of CR, NC, and IP carry no quality points and are not used to determine the grade point average.
 Therefore, a C average is a 2.00 average.
 An I grade is computed as an F grade unless changed to a final passing grade.
-Also, + and grade designations are not recognized.
+Also, + and - grade designations are not recognized.
 Instructors are encouraged to abide by the University Calendar by offering courses within the established enrollment period dates to avoid the issuance of IP grades.
 Instructors must discuss in advance with the Registrar the reasons for the award of IP grades.
 Valid reasons for considering the issuance of IP grades may be when an instructor anticipates that either the nature of a specific graduate or undergraduate course or the expectations of all students (not an individual student) cannot be completed within the established enrollment period dates.
 Letter grades must be awarded by an agreed upon deadline between the instructor and the Registrar in the event that IP grades are issued.